 This is familiar territory.
-It happens to Scrooge as well in Charles Dickens’ air we breathe classic, A Christmas Carol.
+It happens to Scrooge as well in Charles Dickens’ classic, A Christmas Carol.
 Scrooge makes a similar declaration when he says, “I will honour Christmas in my heart, and try to keep it all the year.
 I will live in the Past, Present, and the Future.
 The Spirits of all Three shall strive within me.
 I will not shut out the lessons that they teach.”
 He, too, transforms before our very eyes.

 This encounter with Christ happens to us every year when December rolls around and the music starts, stores are decorated, and we go to work parties and family dinners.
 Though his name may not be mentioned, Jesus is in the argument over what to call the holiday of his birth.
 And every year on the day after Christmas we may look in the mirror as Theodor Seuss Geisel did at the age of 53 and realize there is more of the bah, humbug in us than the merry Christmas.

-It is surely true the birth of Jesus Christ inspires more sentimentality than cloned Hallmark holiday movies but these two books, adapted into movies/plays/cartoons and who knows what all, manage to get to the story behind the story, far beyond gifts and feasting.
+It is surely true the birth of Jesus Christ inspires more sentimentality than cloned Hallmark holiday movies but these two books, adapted into movies/plays/cartoons and who knows what all, manage to get to the story behind the story, beyond gifts and feasting.